 The Undergraduate Program: The Bachelor's Degree

 The bachelor’s degree, emphasizing general educational preparation, represents a first step in preparing students for careers as information professionals.
 By combining a major in information science with an area of special interest in the context of new information technologies, students may be qualified for a variety of positions in information centers, bibliographic utilities and networks, information industry companies, and specialized publishing, abstracting and indexing services.
-The BS in Information Science is also available partially online.
+The BS in Information Science & Applied Technology is also available partially online.

 Our Recommendation: Plan now to go on for the Master's Degree